OfekiAlm/flutter_google-codelab/README.md

 My first flutter project to native development road.
 Finished successfully the google codelab part 1&2

+Note - This project was tested only in android platform, hence only this directory are shown here.

 ## Getting Started

 This project is a starting point for a Flutter application.